groundy

 Separately, arXiv:2605.23929 models the latency-reliability-cost tradeoffs in LLM-enabled agentic workflows and introduces a water-filling token allocation policy.
 The relevance is indirect but real: any runtime sandboxing, additional verification layers, or constrained execution environments for coding agents directly impacts the latency budget that vendors are optimizing against.
 There is a tension between shipping fast autonomous agents and shipping secure ones, and the current market incentives favor speed.

 The coding-agent-as-attacker-shell framing in arXiv:2605.25871 is a preprint, not yet peer-reviewed, and the full prevalence measurements and defense evaluations are in the PDF rather than the abstract.
 But the structural argument does not require precise numbers to land.
 The agents already have the privileges.
 The injection vectors already exist in the workflows.
 The vendors are expanding the attack surface as a product feature.
-The question is not whether this gets exploited in the wild, but when, and whether the review tooling will be ready to catch it.
+The original framing here was whether this gets exploited in the wild, and when.
+As of mid-2026 that question is settled: CurXecute, MCPoison, the Claude Code WebSocket flaw, and CamoLeak each turned one of these vectors into a patched CVE against a shipping product.
+[Updated June 2026] The open question now is narrower and harder, which is whether review and forge tooling can tell an injected commit from a legitimate one before it merges.

 Frequently Asked Questions